// form styles

 Employee incentives and other benefits

 Plcs often implement an employee stock ownership plan (ESOP) and offer other equity-based incentives – such as LTIPs for senior executives – to hire and retain talented employees.
-Public companies can tailor equity-based incentives to match changing growth ambitions and talent strategy.
-For example, some attrition of early employees and existing shareholders might be expected, and the company may need to attract a different profile of new hire to account for increased reporting and compliance challenges post-IPO.
+Public companies can tailor equity-based incentives to match changing growth ambitions and talent strategies.
+For example, some attrition of early employees and existing shareholders might be expected, and the company may need to attract a different profile of new hires to account for increased reporting and compliance challenges post-IPO.

 To fit the new reality of life as a public company, plcs may choose to set up new share schemes such as share incentive plans (SIPs), Save as you Earn schemes and/or RSUs.
 Companies can make plans more flexible by customising vesting schedules, adjusting employee benchmarks, or adding market and non-market performance conditions reflecting revenue, profitability or share price targets.